vmsaif/list-of-projects/README.md

 ## Projects:

-### <a href="https://github.com/vmsaif/ats-pass-ai">ATS Pass AI</a>
-An innovative tool designed to automate the creation of personalized resumes tailored to specific job descriptions, enhancing job seekers' chances of passing through Applicant Tracking Systems (ATS).
-It achieves this by ensuring at least an 85% keyword match with job descriptions.
-The system extracts user data, analyzes job descriptions for key keywords and requirements, and integrates this information to create tailored resumes, available in LaTeX or plain text format.

-- **Technologies**: Python, LaTeX, Google Cloud APIs.
-- **Learnings**:
-  - Automation of resume customization to enhance ATS compatibility.
-  - Advanced text analysis for keyword optimization.
-  - Dynamic LaTeX document generation for professional resume formatting.
-- **Features**:
-  - User Information Collection: Extracts and organizes user data.
-  - Job Description Analysis: Identifies essential keywords and requirements.
-  - Resume Creation: Merges user information with job analysis to craft resumes.
-  - LaTeX Resume Generation: Outputs professionally formatted documents.

 ### [Gigachad Salesman](https://github.com/arbor-ai-studio/gigachad-salesman)
 Gigachad Salesman is an advanced sales coaching tool that leverages AI-driven audio analysis to enhance the performance of sales teams.
 It provides a comprehensive set of features for managing sales calls, tracking employee performance, and generating actionable insights through detailed analytics.